 Usually, a suggested carb gram goal isn’t talked about, but it’s still important.
 The latest research suggests 5-6 grams of carbs per kilogram of bodyweight.

 A common suggestion in bodybuilding will be a lower carb intake than suggested.
 Usually around 40%.
-This is because carbs aren’t a satiating food and will digest quickly, often leaving you hungry again relatively soon.
+This is because some carbs aren’t satiating and digest quickly, leaving you hungry again relatively soon.

 Carbs are necessary though, so don’t be that guy to demonize them.
 It’s not actually accurate and can lead to some health issues.